Richard Haking: Attack

 A "surprise" attack was launched after an 11-hour bombardment, at 6:00 p.m. on 19 July.
-Haking launched an attack by two divisions (61st (2nd South Midland) Division (Major-General Colin Mackenzie) which consisted of 182nd, 183rd and 184th brigades and the 5th Australian Division which cost 7,000 casualties.
-On the Australian left and centre the 8th Australian Brigade and the 14th Australian Brigade managed to cross no man's land and reached the German second line but then, forced to fall back by lack of reinforcements, suffered greater casualties from German enfilade fire in the retreat than in the original attack.
-The 15th Australian Brigade and the adjacent 184th (British) Brigade suffered severe casualties crossing no man's land for no result.
+The 61st (2nd South Midland) Division (Major General Colin Mackenzie, a Sandhurst classmate) with the 182nd, 183rd and 184th infantry brigades and the 5th Australian Division attacked and suffered 7,000 casualties.
+On the Australian left and centre the 8th Australian Brigade and the 14th Australian Brigade managed to cross no man's land and reach the German second line but then, forced to fall back by lack of reinforcements, suffered greater casualties from German enfilade fire in the retreat than in the original attack.
+The 15th Australian Brigade and the adjacent 184th Brigade suffered severe casualties crossing no man's land for no result.